-She is Indonesia's foremost snakebite management specialist (RECS Indonesia).
+She is Indonesia’s foremost snakebite management specialist (RECS Indonesia).
 She will listen to the symptoms from the doctor and then advise on treatment.
 In many cases, antivenom (if available) will not be necessary.
-The key is initial observation to assess whether there are any local or systemic effects of the bite, and monitoring of vital signs (pulse etc.).
+The key is the initial observation to assess whether there are any local or systemic effects of the bite, and monitoring of vital signs (pulse, etc.).
 Blood tests may be advised.
-Some symptoms may take many hours to appear, so lack of symptoms after a snake bite is not necessarily a sign that no venom was injected!
+Some symptoms may take many hours to appear, so a lack of symptoms after a snake bite is not necessarily a sign that no venom was injected!
 Hospital treatment can include pain killers, anti-inflammatory drugs to reduce swelling, and airway/breathing assistance.

 13. Be prepared to stay in the hospital at least 48 hours for observation, and maybe much longer.